Tag Archive for: snow

 Hyalite Canyon Winter Engagement Photo Session of Heather & Andrew

-A few weeks back I got to meet and photograph Heather & Andrew for their winter engagement photo session at Hyalite Canyon outside of Bozeman, Montana.
-I’ll be photographing their 2016 wedding day at Chico Hot Springs next April and while they were in town for Thanksgiving with family, we found a window of time to drive to the nearby majestic rocky mountain canyon.
-The snow had just recently fallen a couple days before and now cast a white blanket across the surrounding Hyalite Reservoir and Gallatin National Forest.
-It was a cool ice covered scene to explore.
+I’ll be photographing their 2016 wedding day at Chico Hot Springs next April.
+While they were in town for Thanksgiving with family, we found a window of time to drive to the nearby majestic rocky mountain canyon.
+The snow had just recently fallen a couple of days before and now cast a white blanket across the surrounding Hyalite Reservoir and Gallatin National Forest.
+It was a cool ice-covered scene to explore.
 With the mixed overcast clouds, I was able to play with the cooler winter color palette of the Montana landscape.
-These two were a lot of fun.
-I appreciate a wedding couple that is up for an adventure.
-I’m looking forward to documenting their wedding celebration this Spring.
-Congrats on your engagement you guys! -Mike

 Last weekend I had the pleasure of hanging out with Rachel & James and their excited young labrador puppy Deacon to make some fun engagement photos for them.
 These two lovebirds got engaged this past December and were planning their California Wine Country wedding later this summer from their home in Bozeman, Montana.
 While their wedding photos would be in the California sunshine, the two wanted to contrast their engagement photos with the beautiful snowy backdrop of Southwest Montana and hired me to help.
 Montana is no stranger to the cold.
 This winter has been an exceptionally chilly one here around Bozeman often times dropping into the negative double digits.
 A good thing if you are a skier, (I am) but it can be a difficult task when you are trying to make pictures of people out in the elements and not have them look like they are freezing.
 Our photo shoot was scheduled a couple weeks ahead of time and I found myself the day before the shoot looking at a thermometer hover around -10 F and thinking my clients will turn into popsicles.
 Alas, the weather gods were on our side and as we drove out to the Gallatin River Sunday morning, the sun popped out from behind the clouds to give us a balmy 20 F degrees.
 Rachel and James, unphased and all smiles, bundled up and were ready to go.
 I love it when couples embrace the unexpected.
 I think their enthusiasm shined through in their images.
 We had a great morning adventure exploring the snow covered landscape and making photos.
 Such a fun day.
 Wish these guys all the best! -M